ryantd42/NY-Legislative-Git/2023/A3020B-2023/bill.md

  IPATED TO BE TRANSFERRED TO THE  1332  STATE  INNOVATION  PROGRAM  FUND, PURSUANT  TO  SECTION NINETY-EIGHT-D OF THE STATE FINANCE LAW.
-IN ESTAB- LISHING ANY LIMITATIONS PURSUANT TO THIS SUBDIVISION THE COMMISSIONER OF HEALTH SHALL ENROLL AT LEAST TWO HUNDRED FORTY THOUSAND INDIVIDUALS  AND MAY ENROLL ADDITIONAL INDIVIDUALS AS REASONABLY PRACTICABLE WHILE ENSUR- ING  CONTINUAL COVERAGE FOR SUCH ADDITIONAL INDIVIDUALS BASED ON CURRENT AND ANTICIPATED 1332 STATE INNOVATION PROGRAM FUND RESERVES.
+IN ESTAB- LISHING ANY LIMITATIONS PURSUANT TO THIS SUBDIVISION THE COMMISSIONER OF HEALTH SHALL ENROLL AS MANY INDIVIDUALS AS REASONABLY PRACTICABLE  WHILE ENSURING  CONTINUAL  COVERAGE  FOR  SUCH ADDITIONAL INDIVIDUALS BASED ON CURRENT AND ANTICIPATED 1332 STATE INNOVATION PROGRAM FUND RESERVES.
   (B) IN DETERMINING ANY LIMITATIONS ON ENROLLMENT, THE COMMISSIONER  OF HEALTH  SHALL  DETERMINE  INCOME BANDS FOR SUCH INDIVIDUALS FROM ZERO TO TWO HUNDRED FIFTY PERCENT OF THE FEDERAL POVERTY LINE DEFINED AND  ANNU-